 Food allergies can be a real challenge for correctional nurses.
 It is important to document these allergies during intake screenings and put safeguards in place to avoid allergic reactions behind bars.
 However, incarcerated individuals can report food allergies that are really preferences (I’m allergic to bologna sandwiches) or food intolerances (I’m allergic to onions).
 How can true allergies be sorted out from among the many reported?

-I recently interviewed Dr. Jeff Keller, correctional physician from Idaho Falls, ID, about the issue on the Correctional Nursing Today Radio Show.
-This episode is full of interesting and important information for correctional nurses.
-I highly recommend you download or livestream the 30 minute program.
-Here are some important points from my notes of the session.
+In a past episode of Correctional Nursing Today Radio Show, Dr. Schoenly discussed this with Dr. Jeffrey Keller.
+Interesting and important information for correctional nurses was shared, and I highly recommend you download or livestream the 30 minute program.
+Here are some important points from that session:

 - There are IgE mediated and non-IgE mediated allergic reactions.
 The medical concern is with IgE mediated allergies, which involve immune system mast cells that respond violently to contact with the allergen.
 Check out this animation to remind you of the IgE allergic reaction process.

 - Peanuts make up 85% of food allergies.
 The remaining 15% are from tree nuts and shellfish.
 Other food allergies such as fin fish or strawberries are rare.

 - Almost all food allergy deaths happen to teenagers and those in their early 20’s.

 - Allergic reactions include hives, angioedema and asthma/wheezing.